 Inflation Rate in Mexico averaged 23.11 percent from 1974 until 2022, reaching an all time high of 179.73 percent in February of 1988 and a record low of 2.13 percent in December of 2015.
 This page provides - Mexico Inflation Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Mexico Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on February of 2023.

-Inflation Rate in Mexico is expected to be 2.30 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in Mexico to stand at 2.90 in 12 months time.
-In the long-term, the Mexico Inflation Rate is projected to trend around 3.20 percent in 2021 and 3.00 percent in 2022, according to our econometric models.
+Inflation Rate in Mexico is expected to be 6.46 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Mexico Inflation Rate is projected to trend around 4.00 percent in 2024 and 2.00 percent in 2025, according to our econometric models.